maheshmohanmr/maheshmohanmr.github.io/_portfolio/kalam_ons.md

 Excerpts from the [Wings of Fire](https://ati.dae.gov.in/ati12052021_8.pdf), the autobiography of A P Abdul kalam.
+> “Big scientific projects are like mountains, which should be climbed with as little effort as possible and without urgency.
+The reality of your own nature should determine your speed.
+If you become restless, speed up.
+If you become tense and highstrung, slow down.
+You should climb the mountain in a state of equilibrium.
+When each task of your project is not just a means to an end but a unique event in itself, then you are doing it well,”

 > I visualized my team as a group in which each member worked to enrich the others in the team and experience the enjoyment of working together.

->Many even called us a group of eccentric inventors in pursuit of an impossible dream.
+Many even called us a group of eccentric inventors in pursuit of an impossible dream.
 I, being the leader of the “navvies”, was a particularly inviting target.
 I was regarded as yet another country bumpkin who believed that riding the